kindlychung/sysclip/readme.md

 # Install

 * A plugin manager is recommended, e.g. Vundle.
 If you have vundle installed:
-    * Add one line in your .vimrc: `kindlychung/sysclip`, and save
+    * Add one line in your .vimrc: `Plugin 'kindlychung/sysclip'`, and save
     * In vim, execute `:PluginInstall` command

 * You need to install a plist file for forwarding text to pbcopy, for this purpose do as instructed below: